Chapter 2: The Assassin Smiles in the Bright Daylight

 It’s here where we discover Fuhito’s real plan: to fire the coastal cannon on Midgar itself.
 That sounds really clever for all of three seconds, until you remember one key problem: Junon’s cannon literally cannot be turned to face Midgar.
-It is a coastal canon.
+It’s a coastal canon!
 It faces!
 The coast!
 You don’t even have to look at it to know that, although yes, even a casual glance at the thing in FFVII or Crisis Core will tell you that the damn thing can’t rotate more than ten degrees in either direction.
 What I really mean is that Junon itself is between the cannon and Midgar, not to forget a mountain range that the FFVII party had to risk life and limb against a giant snake just to crawl under.
 Sure, AVALANCHE might not care about blowing a hole through Junon, but the people who designed the cannon would never have allowed it!
 And nevermind that the cannon is the size of a highway (once it was moved to Midgar in FFVII it spanned from the centre to the edge of the city!), so even if it could turn around (again, it can’t) it would probably take hours to do it.
 So unless AVALANCHE is hoping to fire around the globe… through one or even two other continents… it’s not gonna happen!

 But okay, let’s pretend Fuhito can really get away with his plan, if only so the plot can keep moving.
 Off to the cannon!
 Or maybe not quite, as we cut back to the President as he gets a call from none other than vice president Rufus Shinra, his son, who claims to have been watching this whole mess via “the company’s surveillance system,” which is actually going to be a little more important than it sounds at the moment.
 He compliments Shotgun’s performance, and says that he’ll be watching her before hanging up.
 He honestly never alludes to this again and seems to have forgotten her by their next encounter, but I suppose he could be bullshitting to give a good first impression.
 Finally, Verdot calls in with news about the cannon, and the President sends Reno off to deal with it, only for Fuhito to storm in.
-Strangely, Fuhito announces that “There’s no reason to fear death.
+Curiously , Fuhito announces that, “There’s no reason to fear death.
 Your soul will just return to the planet,” which used to be privileged information!
 Okay, okay, Square Enix screwed that up by having Tseng know about it in Crisis Core, but in 2004 this should still have raised some eyebrows.
 Fuhito then shoots the President with no additional fuss, which makes Fuhito the most competent man in his entire organization.
 He then walks off without checking to see if his target is dead.
 The most competent man in his entire organization.

-Long story short, Verdot discovers the President, presumably using the aforementioned company surveillance system (not the important thing I was talking about), and he’s still alive.
+Long story short, Verdot finds the President, presumably using the aforementioned company surveillance system, and he’s still alive.
 But naturally he’s furious, and orders Sephiroth sent in at once.
 We cut to the man with the silver hair off in the wilderness somewhere, where he’s apparently piledriven a Behemoth into the rock.
 His phone rings, and this ends Chapter 2.